newrelic/newrelic-opentelemetry-examples/java/sdk-nr-config/README.md

 Invoke it via: `curl http://localhost:8080/ping` to generate trace and metric data.

-Check your backend to confirm data is flowing.
+Check New Relic to confirm data is flowing.